 Meet the Speakers

-The 2022 CSC will feature 5 diverse and stimulating plenary events, all under the theme, “A Livable World: Partnerships in Creation, Justice, Wellness & Economy.”
+The 2023 CSC will feature 5 diverse and stimulating plenary events, all under the theme, “What Will Be Our Future?”

 Frank and Della Pack Plenary Speaker

 Mark Lanier earned an undergraduate degree in biblical literacy from Lipscomb University.
 After graduating from Texas Tech University School of Law, he founded The Lanier Law Firm as well as the Lanier Theological Library and Learning Center in Houston, Texas, the largest theological library in the world.
 Lanier is recognized as one of the top civil trial lawyers in America with successes and perspectives featured in The Wall Street Journal and The New York Times, among other publications.